Last updated October 2nd, 2018.

 Brunei is oil-rich.
 Unfortunately, that’s about all they can offer you.

 Brunei is also one of the hardest places to invest in Asia.
 Here’s a few examples.

-But this small step forward is unlikely to help much.
-Investors will still flock to much better options nearby, such as Malaysia where foreigners can own land on a freehold basis.
+It’s too little, too late.
+Foreign investors will flock toward much better options nearby, such as Malaysia where foreigners can own land on a freehold basis.

 Furthermore, Brunei doesn’t have a stock exchange.
 The fact that you’re not able to buy equities or real estate in Brunei leaves investors with just one option: starting a company.